Joshua Bassett: Personal life

 Bassett sings and plays piano, guitar, ukulele, bass, drums, and some saxophone.
 On May 10, 2021, he came out as a member of the LGBTQ+ community during an interview.

 In January 2021, Bassett became seriously ill and was hospitalized with septic shock and heart failure: "[The doctors] told me that I had a 30% chance of survival.
 They told me that if I had not checked into the hospital within 12 hours, I would have been found [dead] in my apartment."

 In August 2021, Bassett revealed in an interview that he had dealt with negative body image issues that developed into "serious problems" around the time the first season of High School Musical: The Musical: The Series was airing.
+In December 2021, Bassett stated that he was routinely abused in his childhood by a family member and in his adolescence by a different unnamed older man.

-In December 2021, Bassett disclosed that he experienced sexual abuse as a child and teen.
+In February 2023, he became a Christian and was baptized in an evangelical church, Bethel Church.
+In response to criticism over some of the church's views, which include opposition to homosexuality, Bassett said that he "visited the church and happened to get baptized there" and that he "[did] not endorse" all of their beliefs.